Arkansas vs. LSU NCAA Football Odds, Plays and Insights | November 13, 2021

 Arkansas Stats and Trends

-- Arkansas has six wins against the spread in nine games this year.
+- Arkansas has six wins against the spread in nine games this season.

-- The Razorbacks have been favored by 2.5 points or more five times this season and have covered the spread in two of them.
+- The Razorbacks have covered the spread twice this season when favored by 3 points or more (in five chances).

-- Arkansas' games this year have gone over the point total six times in 10 opportunities (60%).
+- Arkansas' games this year have eclipsed the over/under six times in 10 opportunities (60%).

-- Arkansas is 4-2 against the spread and 5-1 overall this season when the team records more than 27.8 points.
+- Arkansas is 4-2 against the spread and 5-1 overall in games when it records more than 27.8 points.

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.